NexiusTailer/Nex-AC/README.md

 >  * Return `1 (true)` if enabled or `0 (false)` if disabled

 #Multilingual:
 The script can be configured at any of the available languages.
-To do this, just download the link the desired localization, save it in a directory with the main include (nex_ac.inc) and recompile your script.
+To do this, just download the link the desired localization, save it in a directory with the main include *(nex_ac.inc)* and recompile your script.

+#####*It is also recommended to check on used any other anti-cheats in order to avoid conflicts with them.*

 #Installation:
 1. Download version of the anticheat which compatible with the version of your server
-2. Download the language file (.lang) on your preferred language
+2. Download the language file *(.lang)* on your preferred language
-3. Copy both files to the folder "/pawno/include" which is located in the folder with the server
+3. Copy both files to the folder *"/pawno/include"* which is located in the folder with the server
-4. In gamemode and all filterscripts after #include "a_samp" write the following: #include "nex-ac"
+4. In gamemode and all filterscripts after *#include "a_samp"* write the following: *#include "nex-ac"*
-Warning!
-If you are using a Streamer Plugin by Incognito, include it before nex-ac!
+*Warning!
+If you are using a Streamer Plugin by Incognito, include it before nex-ac!*
 5. Compile the modified scripts

-You gets an error when you compiling this anticheat with YSI?
-Check out some tips: http://forum.sa-mp.com/showpost.php?p=3556462&postcount=202
+*You gets an error when you compiling this anticheat with YSI?
+Check out [some tips](http://forum.sa-mp.com/showpost.php?p=3556462&postcount=202)*

 #Bugs:
 Currently they were not detected.
 If you find a bug, please let me know about it.